 Earned, paid, and owned content are like the bricks of an online reputation.
 Google and social media algorithms are like mortar, binding the bricks together in a certain way.

 But unlike masonry, online reputation is flexible.
 So how do you change a reputation?
 You start with a strategy and then execute it.

 The process that follows is a framework.
 I’m not able to how to cross every t and dot every i.
 The specifics depend on your unique situation.
 But I can give you an outline to follow when repairing, shaping, or protecting an online reputation.

-Developing an online reputation management strategy is much like measuring corporate sentiment, discussed in a prior article.
-Some of the following material will be review.
-The section on creating a plan, however, goes beyond what was discussed in measuring corporate sentiment.
+Developing an online reputation management strategy is like measuring corporate sentiment, as discussed in a prior article.
+Some of the following material will be reviewed.
+However, the section on creating a plan goes beyond what was discussed in measuring corporate sentiment.

 In this phase, you want to get an accurate barometer of your corporate sentiment.
 What is your corporate reputation?
 Pay careful attention to the following and record them in a spreadsheet or document: